NUWCDIVNPT/stig-manager/docs/_build/html/_sources/admin-guide/admin-guide.rst.txt

 .. note::
-   Be sure to assign a new Collection an Owner, or no one except for Administrators will be able to see it!
+   Be sure to assign a new Collection an Owner, or no one except for App Managers will be able to see it!

 .. thumbnail:: /assets/images/admin-collections.png